defcronyke/epaper-idf/README.md

 # sometimes dozens of minutes):
 ./gen-dhparam.sh

 # Generate the auth certificates.
-When asked, set the
-# Common Name (CN) as: esprog
-./gen-cert.sh
+Change the "`esprog`" argument below to
+# your dev computer's DNS hostname, or leave it as-is and set your network's
+# DNS config to recognise your dev computer at the hostname "`esprog`":
+./gen-certs.sh esprog

 # Copy the new certificates onto your development machine, wherever you'll
 # be hosting the OTA firmware updating procedure from.
 The below command's